lazell/jazz_music/README.md

 ## Lindy List
-##### Swing Music Dance Classifier
+##### Swing Dance Music Classifier

-LindyList is a music classifier which determines the predominant dance style(s) of a given jazz-era song.
-Dance styles in scope:
+LindyList is a music classifier that analyzes a jazz-era song to determine the most suitable style(s) of swing dance from the five predominant styles:

 * Lindy Hop
 * Slow Swing/Drag Blues